 Since there is a low basic level of autophagy in the body at all times, it cannot be 100% deactivated immediately, especially not by relatively negligible amounts of macronutrients.

-Can I Drink Coconut Water During Intermittent Fasting?
+Can You Drink Coconut Water When Fasting?

 Many people believe in having found an excellent intermittent fasting drink in coconut water.